-If the media gateway used and the configuration needs media encryption, "Encrypt Link?" must be set to "y".
+If a media gateway is using, and client application needs media encryption, must set "Encrypt Link?" must set to "y".
 If you do not enable this setting, your application will not get a talk path.

 5.2.7.
 Verify a media processor circuit pack